Mikeriess/SynBPS/docs/source/example.rst

                     # minimum probability of ending the trace from any state - only used for process with memory
                     "p_abs_min":[0.05],

-                    # number of transitions - only used for medium entropy (should be higher than 2 and < statespace size)
+                    # number of possible transitions from each state - only used for medium entropy (between 2 and statespace size, plus 1 for the process with memory)
                     "med_ent_n_transitions":[2],

                     # lambda parameter of inter-arrival times